-For a film about a demonic tree, “Devil’s Tree: Rooted Evil” offers a bit more than branches and the litter system.
+For a film about a demonic tree, Devil’s Tree: Rooted Evil (2018) offers a bit more than branches and the litter system.

-Samantha (Maddy Curley) is a student of journalism.
-She decides to write a story about a mysterious tree in St. Lucie as her assignment.
-The tree is a topic of many urban legends – apparently, it’s cursed.
+Samantha (Maddy Curley) is a young student of journalism.
+One day, she decides to write a story about a mysterious tree in St. Lucie for her academic assignment.
+It’s no regular tree though – it is a topic of many urban legends, and people say that the natural monument’s cursed.

-This is exactly how “Devil’s Tree: Rooted Evil” begins and it quickly becomes the knife to the throat for the creators.
-It should have given the film credibility, but instead, it piles up the limitations.
-The directing duo – Joshua Louis and Chris Alonso – struggles with establishing a consistent vision for the entire film.
-Even though it is barely 80 minutes of screen time, “Devil’s Tree: Rooted Evil” constantly jumps from a solid-but-cheap gorefest to pieces of rubbish mumblecore.
+This is exactly how Devil’s Tree: Rooted Evil (2018) begins and it quickly becomes the knife to the throat for its creators.
+What should have given the film credibility, instead piles up the limitations.
+The directing duo – Joshua Louis and Chris Alonso – struggle with establishing a consistent vision for the entire film.
+Even though it is barely 80 minutes of screen time, “Devil’s Tree: Rooted Evil” jumps from a solid-but-cheap gorefest to pieces of rubbish mumblecore.
 As a consequence, there are moments, when the viewer feels genuinely frightened, but they are quickly followed by cheesy acting bits and pretentious dialogues.

-At times, “Devil’s Tree: Rooted Evil” delineates easily what it wishes to show, but the film’s execution is off.
+At times, Devil’s Tree: Rooted Evil (2018) delineates easily what it wishes to show, but the film’s execution is off.
+And here’s an example.
 In one of the scenes, Samantha’s friend discovers a satanic symbol burnt on his arm.
 The creepiness of this fact swiftly dissolves when she asks whether it happened when he’s fallen in the woods.
-We can – as viewers – forgive a lot.
+Sure, we can – as viewers – forgive a lot.
 But not a single person on this Earth could have possibly carved a satanic symbol on an arm by falling down.

-Despite the chaos in the overall form, I liked the way “Devil’s Tree: Rooted Evil” revolved around its symbolism.
+Despite the chaos in the overall form, I liked the way Devil’s Tree: Rooted Evil (2018) revolved around its symbolism.
 As an example, Samantha’s first encounter with the tree is accompanied by an appearance of a snake, which instantly brings a biblical allegory to mind.
 Alonso and Louis like to bring in various inspirations to the table.
 Sometimes it pays off.
-The occult symbols, satanic rituals and biblical metaphors are not far-fetched, because at its core, “Devil’s Tree: Rooted Evil” is a ghost story.
+The occult symbols, satanic rituals and biblical metaphors are not far-fetched, because at its core, Devil’s Tree: Rooted Evil (2018) is a ghost story.
 And it remains like that till the end.

-You want an honest opinion about “Devil’s Tree: Rooted Evil”?
+You want an honest opinion about Devil’s Tree: Rooted Evil (2018)?
 Grab a beer, a bag of nachos and you’ll sit through it.

-Devil’s Tree: Rooted Evil (2018)
+Devil’s Tree: Rooted Evil (2018) – Culturally Loved or Hated?

-Dir.
-Chris Alonso & Joshua Louis
+Director: Chris Alonso & Joshua Louis